Copyright © 2003-2004 jsd

 There are some things that exist only by convention.
 This includes the meaning of ordinary words, technical terminology, notation, et cetera.
 There is no point in writing a word unless the reader can figure out what you mean by it.

 There are endless disputes – among professional lexicographers as well as laypersons – as to what really defines a word.
-Some emphasize the prescriptive approach, based on what a word “should” mean, while others give more emphasis to the descriptive approach, based on how the word is actually used in practice.

 Mostly I think definitions often receive far too much emphasis.
 Knowing what a word really means often requires a great deal more than any dictionary definition could provide.